g0x0dvibes/kali-lootbox/README.md

 # Kali Lootbox

 This is a random collection of really handy scripts and binaries for use in pentesting or CTF.
 Some of the stuff I had to compile by hand because I couldn't find I couldn't find it anywhere else.
-Here's a list of the coolest stuff.

 Some random things included...

+**Chisel Client Socks**
-* Chisel Client Socks - Static binaries for x86/x64 win/lin.
+Static binaries for x86/x64 win/lin.
 This is a really cool tunneling application, but never supported reverse dynamic port forwarding with SOCKS5.
 I found some code that enables this support, and compiled the static binaries for both OS and architectures.
 Usage is like

 ```
 # on kali box: